- Social media privacy concerns

 Tip #1 Use Strong, Unique Passwords

-Unfortunately, it is still true that the most popular password is still ‘password.’
-There’s no need for anyone to reiterate how important it is to have stronger passwords, however, people are so overwhelmed with how many accounts and passwords they need, that they go the easy route.
-Do not do that.
+Unfortunately, it is still true that the most popular password is still “password.”
+It’s important to have a strong password, but many people go the easy route.
+Don’t.

 You should be using a combination of capital letters, numerals, letters and punctuation.
 For example, if you live on Flower Road, you can make your password ‘fL0w3rR04d!’
 Your passwords should be harder to guess than that example, but it’s a good place to start.